intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

        registration interface at all and therefore would be allowed by the above driver filter.
 In any case port IO filter makes sure that only a limited number of ports are allowed to be communicating with host/VMM.
-The port IO allow list can be found in section 2.5) IO ports of :ref:`security-spec` .
+The port IO allow list can be found in :ref:`sec-io-ports`.
        Note that in the decompressed mode, the port IO filter is not active and therefore it is only applicable for early port IO and normal port IO.
    * - ACPI table allow list